top of page

 5. RCD Testing: The RCD (Residual Current Device) must trip within the specified time and current (typically 30mA) to ensure protection against electric shock.
 Use an RCD tester to simulate ground faults and measure trip times.

-How to Perform Essential Electrical Tests:
+How to Perform Essential Electrical Tests

 1. Continuity of Protective Conductors